 - International Fees

-This hands-on course or equivalent knowledge is assumed for all follow-on COMP courses in BCIT Computing Flexible Learning programs.
-COMP 1002 focuses on how a Personal Computer (PC) system works.
-Exercises reinforce best practices to use and manage a Microsoft Windows 11 PC, Students are provided with remote access to a virtual Windows 11 lab computer.
-Topics include: An introduction to PC hardware, functions of an operating system (OS), file and disk management, backing up and protecting data, troubleshooting, security, privacy, malware and firewalls.
-Networking, user management and Windows 11 configuration are also discussed.
-Hands-on exercises and labs include applied experience with all aspects of the course.
-There will be a brief comparison to Windows 10, Linux and MacOS, including practise with a Linux distribution.
-Attendance, participation in class and the BCIT Learning Hub are mandatory, plus there is significant homework.
-Participants must provide their own current PC device (Windows, Mac, or Linux, or some Chromebooks).
-COMP 1002 is a required course for Computer Systems Certificate (CSC) and several Associate Certificates.
-It is the prerequisite for COMP 1516, COMP 1630, COMP 1850, and COMP 2010.
-Upon successful completion, students will be able to configure, maintain and secure a Windows 11 PC in a networked environment.
+This hands-on course, or equivalent knowledge, is a prerequisite for all following COMP courses in BCIT Computing Flexible Learning programs.
+COMP 1002 is a lab-based course that provides students with experiential mastery of a personal computer (PC) using the Windows 11 operating system.
+Participants must provide their own current PC device (Windows, Mac, or Linux).
+Registered students are provided with remote access to a virtual Windows 11 lab computer for the duration of the course.
+Topics include: An introduction to PC hardware, the functions of an operating system (OS), file and disk management, user management, Windows 11 configuration, and troubleshooting.
+Discussions include networking, security concepts including cyber-security, privacy, malware and firewalls, back-up, and protecting data on a network.
+Exercises and labs provide applied experience with all aspects of this course.
+There will be a brief comparison of Windows 11 to Linux and MacOS, including hands-on installation and practice with a Linux distribution.
+The history and basics of Generative Artificial Intelligence (GenAI) and Large Language Models (LLMs) are also discussed.
+COMP 1002 is a required course for the Applied Computer Information Systems (ACIS) Associate Certificate and the Computer Systems Certificate (CSC).
+Upon successful completion, students will be able to configure, maintain, and manage a secure Windows 11 PC in a networked environment.

 Prerequisite(s)